The-Data-for-Children-Collaborative/Building-Heights_Phase1/src/models/imele_predict/README.md

      python eval.py --csv path/to/list.csv --model ../../../models/imele_predict/Block0_skip_model_110.pth.tar

 The CSV file contains a list of comma-separated pairs, input images and predicted output.
 The input can be any image file supported by Pillow, or a numpy array.
 The output is written as a numpy array.

+When running eval.py on a GPU server --use_gpu has to be set to "y".